ShevchikUnsupportedProjects/TNTRun/README.md

 Players start on a layer of sand and every block that they step on disappears.
 If they fall through a hole, they continue on the layer of sand below.
 When  a player falls through the final layer he loses the game.
 The last player wins the game.

 ## Download

 If your server is running Minecraft 1.13 or later, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

-The legacy version of TNTRun\_reloaded, version 6.8, can also be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.
-It can also be downloaded from the "Releases" page on GitHub.
+For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8) can also be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.

 Note that there is a legacy bug fix release (version 6.8.2) only available from the GitHub Releases tab above, which fixes a couple of bugs with Featherboard/scoreboards and with "stats".
 It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.1/TNTRun_reloaded_6.8.2.jar "v6.8.2")